KtorZ/_blog_/_posts/2015-12-16-alloy_binding_unveil_the_mysteries.markdown

 - **dataTransform**

-Remember the `transform()` method we could defined on models ?
+Remember the `transform()` method we could define on models ?
 Well, it doesn't apply automatically to model inside a collection.
-Still, you can apply some transformations to your models by providing an appropriate via the `dataTransform` property.
+Still, you can apply some transformations to your models by providing an appropriate function via the `dataTransform` property.
 The function will run for each model stored in the collection and should return a JSON representation of that model.
-The most convinient way is probably to define use the `transform()` method already defined for the associated model which could be done in either one of the following ways:
+The most convenient way to use it is probably to take advantage of the `transform()` method already defined for the associated model which could be done in either one of the following ways:

 **view.xml**
 {% highlight xml %}